HyperspaceApp/Hyperspace.app/doc/PluginTutorial.md

 The UI has a font that we use for the text called roboto condensed, so let's include that for consistency's sake.
 With a cool font, we need a cool layout.
 We use a general css file among plugins we're making: css/plugin-standard.css.
-It was adapted from the old Sia-UI and applies to general header and frame styling.
+It was adapted from the old Hyperspace and applies to general header and frame styling.
 We're skimming over this because it's not too important to review in this particular guide, though any css besides the standard can be used.